Non-stationary Spatial Modeling Using Fractional SPDEs: Case studies

 As for the salinity data, we begin our analysis by fitting the F-NS to all available data.
 The estimated iso-correlation curves and marginal standard deviation are shown in Figure \ref{fig:PrecipIsoCorrAndMargSD}.
 In the western part of the domain, the model estimates a shorter correlation range.
 In the east, a slight non-stationary anisotropic pattern emerges, with stronger correlation along the longitudinal axis.
 This may be a result of the Gulf Stream affecting the eastern climate.
 Figure \ref{fig:PrecipMargSD} also shows a higher marginal standard deviation in the southwest.
 This could be due to the complex terrain of the Rocky Mountains or Sierra Nevada, which introduces localized weather phenomena.

 Fitting the candidate models to the precipitation data by following the same procedure as for the salinity data, Figure \ref{fig:PercipRMSEandCRPSAsFunctionOfNObs} presents the RMSE and CRPS scores as functions of the number of observations.
-Unlike the salinity data, there is a clear difference between the fractional and non-fractional models.
-Here we see the fractional models consistently yield better predictions across all amounts of observations.
-Table \ref{tab:PercipParameters} in Appendix \ref{seq:Additional data from case studies} shows that the smoothness estimates for the fractional models are slightly below $\nu = 0.4$.
-These estimates are a bit lower than the $\nu = 0.44$ reported by \citet{bolin2020rational}.
+Unlike the salinity data, there is a clearer difference between the fractional and non-fractional models.
+Here we see the fractional models yield better predictions across all numbers of observations.
+Table S.8 of the Supplementary Material shows that the smoothness estimates for the fractional models are close to $0.4$, and therefore consistent with the $\nu = 0.44$ reported by \citet{bolin2020rational}.

-Another key difference from the salinity data is that the non-stationary models no longer outperform the stationary.
+Another key difference from the salinity data is that the non-stationary models no longer outperform the stationary ones.
 This is surprising, as the differences in elevation led us to expect a difference in rainfall between the eastern and western regions.
 However, our findings align with those of \citet{fuglstad2015doesnonstationaryspatialdata}.
 When analyzing a similar dataset using a NF-NS model, they found that a stationary model performed approximately as well as the non-stationary.
-They argued that this was because the non-stationarity was incorporated into the wrong part of the model, and that it was the $\sigma_{\mathrm{N}}$ that had to be varied across the domain.
+They argued that this was because the non-stationarity was incorporated into the wrong part of the model, and that $\sigma_{\mathrm{N}}$ should vary across the domain.